tied/bitbucket-notify-jenkins/README.md

 ## Jenkins
 - Jenkins 2
-- Git Plugin
+- Git Plugin / Bitbucket Branch Source Plugin

 ## Motivation
 Jenkins provides the ability to poll Bitbucket for changes.
-This leads to inefficiencies when the build must occur quickly after the repository change.
+This leads to inefficiencies when the build must occur quickly after a repository change.
 A better approach is for Bitbucket to send notifications to Jenkins as repository changes occur.

 There are other plugins that provide similar functionality.
 However, this plugin is different